Wedding Photography at Arnos Vale Cemetery, Bristol

 The Underwood Centre

-- For the more rustic wedding celebration, the Underwood is as the name suggests: outdoors!
-This venue is literally a wooden roof and woodland clearing, but so unusual and appealing to outdoor and spiritual types.
+- For a more rustic wedding celebration, the Underwood is, as the name suggests, outdoors!
+This venue is a wooden roof and woodland clearing, but it is unusual and appeals to outdoor and spiritual types.

-- Suitable for up to 60 seated guests and 20 standing during the ceremony.
+- It is suitable for up to 60 seated guests and 20 standing during the ceremony.
 All 80 can be catered for during the meal.

-- You can order picnic tables to make things easier for eating.
-Catering is informal with diverse options, including picnics and hog roasts.
+- You can order picnic tables to facilitate eating.
+Catering is informal, with diverse options, including picnics and hog roasts.

 - Pets are welcome in the Underwood.

-- You are granted access 3 hours before your ceremony to add any personal touches and decorations.
+- You are granted access 3 hours before your ceremony to add personal touches and decorations.

 - Extremely photography-friendly.
 Being in the woods, you can easily slip away for some wedding portraits after your ceremony.